-Our experiential learning programs are designed to accommodate students, researchers, interns and volunteers in study abroad, gap year or distance learning activities that contribute to local and community conservation.
-We also welcome families and individuals with an interest in learning about conservation and sustainability.
+Our experiential learning programs are designed to accommodate students, researchers, interns, and volunteers in study abroad, gap year or distance learning activities that contribute to local community development and conservation.
+We also welcome families and individuals with an interest in getting involved in conservation efforts.

-Our friendly and highly qualified staff is capable of providing experiences that will create life long memories for you or your group.
-Specialties include tropical forestry, protected areas management, research and monitoring, geographic information systems, freshwater monitoring, bird and mammal monitoring, snail collection and identification, botany, bat monitoring, community outreach and education, integrated farming, establishing cacao-based and Inga alley cropping farm plots and eco-tourism.
-Your group can enjoy our rustic, off grid, eco-friendly bunkhouse or camping grounds and wifi facilities at our Field Center during your stay with us.
+Our friendly and highly qualified staff can provide experiences that will create lifelong memories for you or your group.
+Specialties include tropical forestry, protected areas management, research and monitoring, geographic information systems, freshwater monitoring, bird and mammal monitoring, snail collection and identification, botany, community outreach and education, integrated farming, establishing cacao-based and Inga alley cropping farm plots and eco-tourism.
+Your group can enjoy our rustic, off grid, eco-friendly bunkhouse or camping grounds and Wi-Fi facilities at our Field Center during your stay with us.